 __init__.py # Public API re-exports

-constants.py # App constants, styles, navigation order
+constants.py # App constants, styles, 10-layer nav order

 types.py # Data classes: ToolMetadata, PipelineState, etc.